nhsconnect/CareConnect-API-Documents/pages/conformance/conformance_unstructureddocument_api.md

 ### 1.1 Conformance Requirements for Care Connect Documents Server ###

 - MUST support HL7 FHIR STU3 version 3.0.1.
-- MUST support the Binary resource.
 - MUST Implement REST behavior according to the [FHIR specification]({{ site.hl7_baseurl.stu3 }}http://hl7.org/fhir/STU3/http.html){:target="_blank"}
 - MUST support JSON format for all CareConnect API interactions and SHOULD support XML format.
+- MUST support the Binary resource.
+- All servers MUST make available the <a href="http://hl7.org/fhir/STU3/http.html#read">read </a> <!--and <a href="http://hl7.org/fhir/STU3/http.html#search">search </a>--> interaction <!--for the Profiles the server chooses to support--> to support retrieval of the Binary resource.
 - MUST declare a CapabilityStatement identifying the list of resources, operations and search parameters supported.
   - In order to be a compliant FHIR server, Servers <!--client systems--> MUST expose a valid FHIR [CapabilityStatement]({{ site.hl7_baseurl.stu3 }}http://hl7.org/fhir/STU3/capabilitystatement.html){:target="_blank"} instance.
 See the [capabilities](api_foundation_capability.html) interaction.
-  - This MUST conform to the Care Connect Documents API `Requirements` [Capability Statement](examples/CareConnect-Documents-ServerRequirements-CapabilityStatement-1v0.1.xml){:target="_blank"}.
+  - This MUST conform to the Care Connect Documents API `Requirements` [Capability Statement](examples/CareConnect-Documents-ServerRequirements-CapabilityStatement-1v0.2.xml){:target="_blank"}.

 <!--  with the See also the Care Connect [Core API CapabilityStatement Requirements](api_foundation_capability.html) profile. -->